Complex post-traumatic stress disorder: History

 Judith Lewis Herman of Harvard University was the first psychiatrist and scholar to conceptualise complex post-traumatic stress disorder (C-PTSD) as a (new) mental health condition in 1992, within her book Trauma & Recovery and an accompanying article.
 In 1988, Herman suggested that a new diagnosis of complex post-traumatic stress disorder (C-PTSD) was needed to describe the symptoms and psychological and emotional effects of long-term trauma.
-Over the years, the definition of CPTSD has shifted (including a proposal for DESNOS in DSM-IV and a diagnosis of EPCACE in ICD-10), with a different definition in the ICD-11 than per Dr. Herman's initial conceptualization.
-The ICD-11 definition of CPTSD overlaps more with DSM-5 PTSD than earlier definitions of PTSD.
+Over the years, the definition of C-PTSD has shifted (including a proposal for DESNOS in DSM-IV and a diagnosis of EPCACE in ICD-10), with a different definition in the ICD-11 than per Dr. Herman's initial conceptualization.
+The ICD-11 definition of C-PTSD overlaps more with DSM-5 PTSD than earlier definitions of PTSD.

+Bessel van der Kolk proposed Developmental Trauma Disorder (DTD) in 2005 as having a pervasive impact on childhood development.

-Criticism of disorder and diagnosis
+Criticism

-Though acceptance of the idea of complex PTSD has increased with mental health professionals, the research required for the proper validation of a new disorder was considered insufficient to include CPTSD as a separate disorder in the DSM-IV and DSM-5.
+Though acceptance of the idea of complex PTSD has increased with mental health professionals, the research required for the proper validation of a new disorder was considered insufficient to include C-PTSD as a separate disorder in the DSM-IV and DSM-5.
 The disorder was proposed under the name DES-NOS (Disorder of Extreme Stress Not Otherwise Specified) for inclusion in the DSM-IV but was rejected by members of the Diagnostic and Statistical Manual of Mental Disorders (DSM) committee of the American Psychiatric Association for lack of sufficient diagnostic validity research.
 Chief among the stated limitations was a study which showed that 95% of individuals who could be diagnosed with the proposed DES-NOS were also diagnosable with PTSD, raising questions about the added usefulness of an additional disorder.

 Following the failure of DES-NOS to gain formal recognition in the DSM-IV, the concept was re-packaged for children and adolescents and given a new name, developmental trauma disorder.
 Supporters of DTD appealed to the developers of the DSM-5 to recognize DTD as a new disorder.
 Just as the developers of DSM-IV refused to include DES-NOS, the developers of DSM-5 refused to include DTD due to a perceived lack of sufficient research.